insected/bobbae_gcp-wiki/Big-Data.md

 ## Perspectives on Big Data

-In the [Big Data Chronicles](https://datafloq.com/read/big-data-history/239), [the Google File System paper in 2003](https://research.google/pubs/pub51/) marked a seminal moment for software development.
+In the [Big Data Chronicles](https://datafloq.com/read/big-data-history/239) and history, [the Google File System paper in 2003](https://research.google/pubs/pub51/) marked a seminal moment for software development.
 It was one of the first times Google detailed the technical underpinnings that helped it catapult from clever idea to global force.

 The following year in 2004, Google shared [another paper on MapReduce](https://research.google/pubs/pub62), further cementing the genealogy of big data.